SMD-create/tweeter/README.md

 # tweeter
-A Full Stack based application
+A Full Stack based application using HTML,CSS,and JS